 Sofie Valentine is a gifted young psychic, who learned of her talents after having died, along with her family, in a freak lightning storm–only to be mysteriously revived.
 She lives with one foot in the grave, crowded by ghosts she cannot escape.

 Her husband, Roman, is a psychiatrist who believes completely in Sofie’s gifts.
 Roman forsook his career when he rescued the girl from the psychiatric institute where he worked and she was a ward.
 Despite his belief in her talents, Roman insists that Sofie retire because the stress of “going down into the other-world” is too risky for her weak heart.

-When the police fail to find the twin's bodies at an old cabin where Sofie suspected they would be--when, in fact, the children turn up alive--a shadow is cast over the young psychic.
+When the police fail to find the twin’s bodies at an old cottage where Sofie prophesized they would be–when, in fact, the children turn up alive–a shadow is cast over the young psychic.

 Her marriage deteriorates because her husband loses faith in her gifts.
-He suspects she may be schizophrenic, as many of his colleagues had insisted.
+He suspects she may be insane, as many of his colleagues had insisted.
 Especially because Sofie adamantly refuses to believe she was wrong.
-Despite incontestable evidence to the contrary, she insists she encountered not only the ghosts of the twins, but of others in the manor as well.
+Despite incontestable evidence to the contrary.

-As Roman is arranging for her to be admitted to a psychiatric hospital, Sofie discovers something astonishing and terrible...
+As Roman is arranging for her to be admitted to a psychiatric hospital, Sofie discovers something remarkable… and terrible…